DarshanDusad/IARC/README.md

 the condition of turning we used a range of values for which the bot stays on the line.
 We used it as a boundary condition to determine till when we wanna turn.
 We also used the range of values to determine the particular cases of the special turn we gonna take.
+For now lfr was hard coded in order to complete the track.